 People with dyslexia are often gifted in math.
 Their three-dimensional visualization skills help them "see" math concepts more quickly and clearly than non-dyslexic people.
 Unfortunately, difficulties in directionality, rote memorization, reading and sequencing can make the following math tasks so difficult that their math gifts are never discovered.

 Attention Deficit Disorder is a completely separate condition than dyslexia.
 However, research has shown that at least 40% of people with dyslexia also have AD/HD.
 For additional assistance with ADHD, visit Islands Counseling for a program specifically designed for these issues.

 Light Sensitivity (Scotopic Sensitivity)

 A small percentage (3% to 8%) of people with dyslexia also have light sensitivity (sometimes called scotopic sensitivity).
 These people have a hard time seeing small black print on white paper.
 The print seems to shimmer or move; some see the rivers of white more strongly than the black words.
 These people tend to dislike florescent lighting, and often "shade" the page with their hand or head when they read.
 Go to: http://www.irleninstitute.com to see if the different colors make a difference and to see how a child with dyslexia frequently views the words on a page.

 Colored plastic overlays and/or colored lenses can eliminate the harsh black print against white paper contrast, and may make letters stand still for the first time in someone's life.
 However, the plastic overlays or colored lenses will not "cure" dyslexia, nor will they teach a dyslexic person how to read.

 If your child struggles with ADHD, we have help for you.
-Beginning in March, 2017, we will offer an 8 week course available for PARENTS OR STUDENTS OVER 10.
+We offer an 8 week course available for PARENTS OR STUDENTS OVER 10.
 This will eliminate many of the struggles which accompany ADHD - HYPERACTIVE or INATTENTIVE TYPE.